A Conditional Distribution Equality Testing Framework using Deep Generative Learning: Real Data Analysis

 The Wine Quality dataset consists of 6497 samples, among which 4,898 samples are white wine and 1,599 samples are red wine.
 Eleven physicochemical variables are collected and treated as covariates.
 The response variable is a sensory score, which measures the wine quality and ranges between 0 and 10.

 To examine whether the relationship between physicochemical variables and sensory score is the same across two wine types, we apply the testing methods and compute the corresponding $p$-values.
-The $p$-values of the four methods are below $0.05$, suggesting rejection of the null hypothesis.
+The $p$-values of all methods are below $0.05$, suggesting rejection of the null hypothesis.
 This implies that the relationship between physicochemical variables and sensory scores is different between the two wine types.
-Especially, the proposed GCA-CDET and its modified version give $p$-values of $5.48\times10^{-33}$ and $2.51\times 10^{-57}$, which are substantially smaller than those by WCPT, which are $0.04$ and $0.02$.
+Especially, the proposed GCA-CDET with NN and LLR yields $p$-values of $5.48\times10^{-33}$ and $2.51\times 10^{-57}$, which are comparable to that of DRGCIT ($0.000$), and substantially smaller than those by GCIT ($0.006$) and WCPT ($0.020$).

-To provide more comprehensive analysis, we consider two additional experiments: (i) randomly partition the white wine dataset into two subsets with sizes $n_1$ and $n_2$, respectively; (ii) randomly select $n_1$ samples from the white wine dataset and $n_2$ samples from the red wine dataset.
-Similar to the real-data based simulation in subsection \ref{syn_sim}, in experiment (i), the relationship between physicochemical variables and sensory score are the same in the two sub-datasets, i.e. the null hypothesis is true.
-In experiment (ii), the p-values obtained earlier suggests that the alternative hypothesis is true.
+To provide a more comprehensive analysis, we conduct two additional experiments.
+In experiment (i), the white wine dataset is randomly partitioned into two subsets of sizes $n_1$ and $n_2$, respectively.
+As the relationship between physicochemical variables and sensory scores remains the same across the two subsets, the null hypothesis holds.
+In experiment (ii), $n_1$ and $n_2$ samples are randomly selected from the white and red wine datasets, respectively.
+The previously obtained $p$-values suggest that the alternative hypothesis is true.
 Different sizes $n_1$ and $n_2$ are considered in both experiments, and 100 trials are conducted.
-Results are summarized in Table \ref{tab:wine}, which shows that, in experiment (i), our proposed methods provide valid type I error control across different sample sizes, with the empirical type I errors closed to the nominal level, whereas WCPT does not.
-Moreover, in experiment (ii), GCA-CDET generally gives larger empirical powers against WCPT, showing the advantage of the GCA-CDET in power comparison.
+Results are summarized in Table \ref{tab:wine}, which shows that, the proposed methods achieve valid type I error control across different sample sizes, with empirical type I errors close to the nominal level, whereas the other methods do not.
+Moreover, in experiment (ii), GCA-CDET generally gives larger empirical powers against GCIT and WCPT, showing the advantage of the GCA-CDET in power comparison.